realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 - Does not reduce identity to biology
 - Does not elevate identity to metaphysical ontology

+Identity persists because salience is clamped and stabilized under constraint.

 It traces identity as an emergent constraint configuration.

 ---